lennyleadership/zhichang/content/docs/01 Interview Experience/24 CGC Chemist_2022/01 Take Home Exam/03_Commitment_quality_CGC_2022.md

 Furthermore, I learned from this mistake and developed an R Shiny application at LifeLabs to visualize all historical data of samples, including calibrators, QCs, internal standards, and a critical parameter of GC-MS/MS.  It became an effective diagnostic tool for troubleshooting analysis and proactively maintaining instruments.

 Contact: KF

+---
+[Revisited 2023.02.06]

+Answer: We used to determine volatile organic compounds (VOCs) in groundwater samples at AECL.
+A comprehensive method was developed for quantitatively detecting 32 compounds, including benzene, ethylbenzene, toluene, and xylene (BTEX).

+Two VOCs mixes were purchased, ATG-16 and ATG-17.
+ATG-16 contained 32 compounds, ATG-17 was customized and it contained BTEX plus additional Styrene.

+During our routine analysis, we only received requests of BTEX analysis, therefore, we used the ATG-17 mix.
+The method was also shortlisted to have BTEX only.
+Styrene was not detected and reported.

+I used to purchase standard mixes by myself during the stage of method development and validation.
+After we put the method into production, a technologist took over the responsibility of purchasing.

+There was a time when we were about to run PT, we needed to purchase ATG-16 and ATG-17.
+When placing the order of the new standard mixes, I forgot to mention we need the customized ATG-17, not the commercial ATG-17.

+We failed on styrene at that time.
+We found it out by overlaying the styrene peaks of the problematic batch with previous batches.
+The peaks were significantly lower than those before.

+This purchasing problem was not caught up during the routine analysis until we ran PT.

+If testing request was BTEX plus styrene, we would encounter a severe problem.

+I asked the technologist to reorder the customized ATG-17 right away.
+In the meantime, I prepared technical specification documents for standards for procurement references.

+This mistake happened occasionally.

+Furthermore, I learned from this mistake and developed an R Shiny application at LifeLabs to visualize all historical data of samples, including calibrators, QCs, internal standards, and a critical parameter of GC-MS/MS.  It became an effective diagnostic tool for troubleshooting analysis and proactively maintaining instruments.